-Fetal fibronectin testing is sometimes done when preterm labor symptoms are present.
-When the fetal fibronectin test is negative, it is unlikely that you are having preterm labor.
-But even if the test is positive, it does not mean for sure that you are having preterm labor.
+Fetal fibronectin testing is sometimes done when someone has symptoms of preterm labor.
+If the test is negative, you probably aren't having preterm labor.
+But even if the test is positive, it doesn't mean for sure that you're having preterm labor.

-For fetal fibronectin testing, a sample of fluid is collected from the vagina or the opening to the uterus (cervix).
+For this test, a sample of fluid is collected from the vagina or the opening to the uterus (cervix).
 First, a speculum is used to spread the walls of the vagina to view the cervix.
 Next, a sterile swab is used to absorb fluid from the cervix or vagina.
-The speculum is removed and the swab is sent to the laboratory for testing.
+The speculum is removed.
+Then the swab is sent to the lab for testing.

-A negative test result is quite accurate and shows that labor has not started.
-A positive test result may show that labor has started, but false-positive results are common.
-False-positive results can occur if a woman has recently had:
+A negative test result is quite accurate.
+It shows that labor hasn't started.
+A positive test result may show that labor has started.
+But false-positive results are common.
+They can occur if a woman has recently had:

 - A pelvic exam.
-To reduce the risk of a false-positive result, it is important that a fetal fibronectin test be done before a manual pelvic exam.
+To reduce the risk of a false-positive result, it's important that this test be done before a manual pelvic exam.

 - Sexual intercourse.

 - Bleeding from the vagina.

 The fetal fibronectin test is: